AlexVRussell/Projects/README.md

 *How to Run*

-  Make sure Python and Pygame are installed on your system.
+- Make sure Python and Pygame are installed on your system.

-Run the code in a Python environment.
+- Run the code in a Python environment.
-The game window will open automatically, and the game will start.
+- The game window will open automatically, and the game will start.
-Use arrow keys to control the snake and eat the food.
+- Use arrow keys to control the snake and eat the food.
-The game will end when the snake hits the edge of the board.
+- The game will end when the snake hits the edge of the board.
-The final score will be displayed on the console.
-Close the game window to exit the game.

 *Improvements*